 All out of creative new dinner recipes?
 These birchwood dice to the rescue.
 Each side is engraved with a protein, cooking method, grain, herb, and bonus ingredients that’ll add up to one amazing meal.
 All you have to do is roll your dice and get cooking based on their selects.
 There are over 186,000 combos (whoa) — so you’ll never get bored.
 Pssst: Want more dice for other parts of your life?
 Here are our faves for mindfulness and yoga.
 Get rolling. ($24, Uncommon Goods)

-This set will guide you through the basics and remind you of summer camp days.
+This set will guide you through the Shibori basics (aka a Japanese dyeing technique) and remind you of summer camp days.
 With thorough guidelines, it will also encourage some freedom to let your artsy side shine.
-The pack comes with a 100% cotton scarf, three different colors of dye powder, soda ash, pipettes, vinyl gloves, stirring sticks, textile detergent, and a zip-top bag.
-Order an extra so you and your partner, roomie, or kids can have some fun too. ($45, Free People)
+The pack comes with a dye, rubber bands, twine, squares, gloves, and instructions to get you through.
+Order an extra so you and your partner, roomie, or kids can have some fun too. ($12.97, Amazon)

 Each match comes with a printed prompt that’ll get your creative juices flowing.
-Pull one a day or use ‘em when you’re feeling uninspired.
-It’s a cute little item that’ll looks good on your desk and makes for a great gift too.
-Go ahead, strike a (fake) match. ($11, Walmart)
+Pull one a day or use ’em when you’re feeling uninspired.
+It’s a cute little item that’ll look good on your desk and makes for a great gift too.
+Go ahead, strike a (fake) match. ($10.91, Walmart)